Living more independently

 TEC lets you call for help in an emergency if you feel unwell, or if you’re worried about a situation, for example, when someone you don’t know comes to your door.

-There are different alarms, sensors and devices to suit a range of needs.
+There are a range of alarms, sensors and devices for different needs.
 They can give peace of mind to you, your family, or your carers.

-West Sussex County Council now works with Livity Life to provide TEC.
-They are making sure customers and self-funders continue to get support.
-Right now, they are focusing on repairs and emergency installations while we move smoothly from our previous supplier.
+West Sussex County Council now provides TEC with Livity Life.
+They are making sure customers get support while we change from our previous supplier.
+At the moment, they are focusing on repairs and emergency installations.

 We know how important TEC and community equipment are for people leaving hospital or staying independent at home.
 We’re committed to keeping services reliable during this change.